stayradiated/downtime/README.md

 # Downtime

-> Because my internet connection is terrible.
+> It's just ping, but with a graph

 ![Screenshot](screenshot.jpg)

-`downtime -a 'admin:admin'`
+`downtime -ip 8.8.8.8`

 Press `q` to quit.